CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Wheels for Disc or Rim Brakes

-The first decision you’ll need to make is whether you want a wheelset for rim or disc brakes.
-These days, most road bikes use disc brakes as they offer superior stopping power.
+The first decision you’ll need to make is whether you want a wheelset for the rim or disc brakes.
+Nowadays, most road bikes use disc brakes as they offer superior stopping power.
 (Source)

 Rim brake wheels typically use a quick-release mechanism, while disc brake wheels require a through-axle (also known as a thru-axle) for proper installation.

-Keep in mind to also choose the right thru-axle standard.
+Keep in mind that you should also choose the right thru-axle standard.
 The front thru-axle is standardized at 100mm x 12mm.
 However, rear thru-axles may differ:

 - 142mm x 12mm